Improved energy barrier in higher-dimensional hypergraph product codes: Tensor product code and its energy barrier

-In the second case, by same reasoning, the row containing the logical operator $L'_b$ has at least $d_b$ bit flips, each contributing at least 1 to the syndrome weight, for a total contribution of at least $d_b$.
-In the third case, one can show the syndrome weight is at least $d_a+d_b-2$.
+\textit{Case 2:} Similarly, the column containing the logical operator $L_a'$ has $d_a'$ flipped bits, each in a distinct row that does not form a complete codeword of $\delta_b$.
+Thus each incomplete row contributes at least 1 to the syndrome weight, yielding a total contribution of at least $d_a$.

+\textit{Case 3:} The row containing a logical operator of $\delta_b$ contributes at least $d_b$ flipped bits, and the column containing a logical operator of $\delta_a$ contributes at least $d_a$ flipped bits.
+With out loss of generality, suppose these two logical operators intersect at position $(i,j)$.
+The row induces syndrome violations in $d_b - 1$ columns (excluding the column that contains a logical operator), and the column induces violations in $d_a - 1$ rows (excluding the row that contains a logical operator).
+Thus, the syndrome weight is at least $(d_a - 1) + (d_b - 1) = d_a + d_b - 2 \geq \min[d_a, d_b]$, where the final inequality holds when $d_a, d_b \geq 2$.